NicolasHug/nicolashug.github.io/_posts/2017-06-14-matrix_facto_1.md

 \end{pmatrix}
 $$

-PCA, which stands for Principal Component Analysis, is an algorithm that will *reveal* 400 of these guys:
+**PCA, which stands for Principal Component Analysis, is an algorithm that will *reveal* 400 of these guys**:

 <img src="{{ site.url }}/assets/mf_post/faces/eigenface_0.jpg">
 <img src="{{ site.url }}/assets/mf_post/faces/eigenface_1.jpg">